Francis-Mark-Baguion/GrabAViscan/README.md

 ## Features of the System

-  ### Sign In Page
+  ### Log In Page
   ![Log In](https://github.com/Francis-Mark-Baguion/GrabAViscan/assets/86809994/3d28ae14-cbcb-4607-aaff-02fa0e738d50)
-  - This page manages the *login feature* of the system.
-It serves as the initial interface upon opening the application.
+  - This is a generic login page for the application which requests the user for existing credentials for an account.

   ### Sign Up Page
   ![Sign Up](https://github.com/Francis-Mark-Baguion/GrabAViscan/assets/86809994/2840e1fd-5b18-4805-8eb4-82a2b69609ba)